point-4ward/Home-Assistant/packages/README.md

 # Credits for inspirations in packages

-The dark sensor in environmental_sensors was inspired by ih8gates *TODO - link to thread*
+The dark sensor in environmental_sensors was inspired by ih8gates - https://community.home-assistant.io/t/virtual-light-sensor/31975/10?u=mf_social

-The speech and notify engine in notifications was inspired by CCostan *TODO* - link to github
+The speech and notify engine in notifications, and the hardware monitoring in the system package, were inspired by CCostan https://github.com/CCOSTAN/Home-AssistantConfig

-The hardware monitoring in the system package was inspired by CCostan's and ntalekt *TODO* - link to github

-The theming in the interface package came from ... *TODO - link to creators of the scenes, link to thread for the UI automation*
+The theming in the interface package came from Broesie and marcelhoffs, and the theme switcher was inspired by Mike1 - https://community.home-assistant.io/c/projects/themes